leighmcculloch/gaplaylength.js/readme.md

 # jquery-ga-playlength
 PlayLength is a Google Analytics plugin that tracks how much of a HTML5 audio/video player a visitor plays.
 The plugin supports Universal Analytics, Classic Google Analytics, and Google Tag Manager.

+The following time portions are reported:
+* Baseline — triggered when playing
+* 25%
+* 50%
+* 75%
+* 95%
+* 100% — triggered when the playing ends

+The above items are only triggered once for the audio/video element.

 ## usage
 The two requirements are Google Analytics and jQuery (v1.7+).
 Load the plugin and initialize Scroll Depth as in the example below.
 Make sure to place the initialization code after your Google Analytics tracking snippet.